Cargill/splinter-docs/releases/0.4/download.md

 [how to build Splinter](/docs/0.4/howto/building_splinter.html) and more by browsing the [Splinter documentation](/docs/0.4/).

+See [Repositories](/community/repositories.md) for the other Splinter repositories in this project.

 ## Rust crates

 Use the following crates in your Rust project: